dorian-burihabwa-sonarsource/mmf-2775-validation/README.md

-# MMF-2775 validation experiments and notes
+# Incremental analysis tooling
-Experiments to validate mmf-2775
+Material to validate the integration of incremental analysis of Java projects.